 St. John’s Wort Side Effects and Warnings

 Please do not take St. John’s Wort with antidepressants without the supervision of an herbalist or medical practitioner.
-Like any herb, it is important that you research as it and check with your health care professional before using it as might have any interactions with drug medications.
+Like any herb, it is important that you research it and check with your health care professional before using it, as it might have any interactions with drug medications.

 This could potentially be a problem.